andygill/haverscript/examples/first_example/README.md

 > Rewrite the above sentence in the style of Yoda

 Blue, the sky seems due to scatter, it does.
-Shorter-wavelength light (blue light), more than others, by molecules in our atmosphere, it is scattered extensively.
+Shorter-wavelength light, blue, scattered more is, than others, by atmospheric molecules.

+In another sentence:

+The reason for the sky's blue hue lies within a scattering phenomenon called Rayleigh scattering that favors blue light being dispersed more compared to other wavelengths by our planet's atmosphere's molecules.

 > How many questions did I ask?

-2 questions were asked in this conversation:

-1. In one sentence, why is the sky blue?
-2. Rewrite the above sentence in the style of Yoda
+You asked two questions in your post, one asking why the sky is blue and the second rephrasing the answer in a Yoda-like style.
+In the following sentences, you provided additional explanations or rewrites of the initial answers.
+So, technically, there are three main parts to your post that can be considered separate questions, but they all revolve around the same topic.
 ```

 In `echo` mode, both the prompt and the reply are displayed to stdout when the